lkiesow/weblog.lkiesow.de/20210124-run-github-actions-only-if-path-was-modified/index.md

 Run GitHub Actions only if Path was Modified
 ============================================

+> Thanks to [Andrew Wilson](https://twitter.com/android_wiltron) for sharing a far superior way of doing this.
+> Turns out GitHub Actions has a built-in _paths_ feature.
+> I've updated the post.

 Having tests which automatically run if you get a pull request on GitHub helps a lot.
 Developers don't need to test patches only to find out they don't actually compile.
 Contributors get a very fast first feedback.